bbrainttech/bbrainttech/README.md

-# Hi there, I'm BBraintTech! 👋
+# Hi there, I'm Rayantech! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer 🚀 who loves building innovative and efficient solutions using modern technologies.
 Whether it's crafting sleek web applications, optimizing backend systems, or diving into open-source projects, I'm always up for the challenge.